Other Ways to Say “Not Only”

 I wanted to update you on the implementation of the new policies.
 In conjunction with our existing guidelines, these new measures will improve workplace efficiency and employee satisfaction.

-Read This For More : Other Ways to Say Thank God
+Read This For More : 25 Other Ways to Say Quick Learner on a Resume

 Give me a few days to learn more about their full impact before we finalize the report.